GeoMOER/moer-msc-advanced-SDM/docs/units/_unit01/unit01-06_concepts.md

   caption: '[Marco Verch via ccnull.de](https://ccnull.de/foto/drohnenaufnahme-von-landwirtschaftlichen-feldern-mit-geometrischen-mustern/1105470).
 [CC-BY 2.0](https://creativecommons.org/licenses/by/2.0/de/).
 Image cropped.'
 ---

-This document outlines essential concepts that shape species distribution and their interactions with the environment.
-Gaining a deeper understanding of these topics is crucial for developing effective species distribution models.
-Some of these terms will recur throughout the course, so it is highly recommended that you familiarize yourself with them.
+This section of the course outlines essential ecological concepts that are important to fully understand SDM and species interactions with the environment.
+Some of these terms will recur throughout the course, so it is highly recommended that you familiarize yourself with them now.

-### **Niche Breadth**
+### **Ecological niche and niche breadth**
+First, let's examine the concept of **niche breadth**.
+Species Distribution Modeling (SDM) is also known as **Environmental Niche Modeling**, but what exactly is a species' niche?
+The ecological niche encompasses not only the environmental conditions a species requires but also its role within the ecosystem, including interactions with other species.
+It can be divided into two main components ([Hutchinson 1957]( https://doi.org/10.1101/SQB.1957.022.01.039)):

+- [**Fundamental niche**]( https://en.wikipedia.org/wiki/Ecological_niche): The full range of environmental conditions in which a species could survive and reproduce, in the absence of [competition]( https://en.wikipedia.org/wiki/Competition_(biology)), [predation]( https://en.wikipedia.org/wiki/Predation), or other limiting factors.
+- [**Realized niche**]( https://en.wikipedia.org/wiki/Ecological_niche): The actual conditions and habitat where a species does exist, constrained by [biotic interactions]( https://en.wikipedia.org/wiki/Biological_interaction) such as competition, predation, and [mutualism]( https://en.wikipedia.org/wiki/Mutualism_(biology)).

-Niche breadth refers to the range of environmental conditions and resources a species can utilize.
-A species with a **broad niche** (generalist) can thrive in a variety of conditions and use diverse resources, while a **narrow niche** (specialist) is restricted to specific conditions and resources.
-Niche breadth influences species distribution, resilience to environmental changes, and competitive interactions.
+Niche breadth refers to the range of environmental conditions and resources that a species can utilize.
+Species with a **broad niche**, also known as generalists, can thrive in a variety of conditions and make use of diverse resources.
+In contrast, species with a **narrow niche** (specialists) are limited to specific environmental conditions and resources.
+This distinction is important because it affects how species respond to environmental changes and interact with other species in their habitat.

-### **Sampling Strategy**

-A well-designed sampling strategy ensures accurate ecological data collection.
-Common strategies include:

-- **Random Sampling**: Every location has an equal chance of being sampled, reducing bias.
-- **Systematic Sampling**: Regular intervals are used, ensuring even coverage of an area.
-- **Stratified Sampling**: The study area is divided into homogeneous subregions to capture variability.
-- **Adaptive Sampling**: Sampling effort increases where species presence is detected, improving efficiency in heterogeneous environments.
+### **Abiotic and Biotic Factors**

-  The choice of sampling strategy affects species distribution models and ecological inferences.
+The realized niche of a species can be influenced by biotic and abiotic factors:

+- [**Abiotic Factors**](https://en.wikipedia.org/wiki/Abiotic_component#:~:text=In%20biology%2C%20abiotic%20factors%20can,influences%20each%20of%20the%20above.): These are non-living environmental conditions, such as temperature, precipitation, soil type, and elevation, which can significantly influence where a species can survive.
+- [**Biotic Factors**](https://education.nationalgeographic.org/resource/resource-library-biotic-factors/): Interactions between species—such as competition, predation, mutualism, and disease—play a crucial role in determining species distributions.

+Often, abiotic and biotic factors interact, as in the case of how temperature can influence competitive interactions between species.
+Thus, it is essential to consider both factors when modeling species distributions to ensure accurate predictions.

+### **Fitness**

+[Fitness](https://en.wikipedia.org/wiki/Fitness_(biology)) is the ability of an organism to survive and reproduce in a given environment [(Orr 2009)](https://doi.org/10.1038/nrg2603). **Environmental conditions** invluence a species fitness, as optimal conditions enhance an organism's survival and reproductive success. **Genetic adaptation** also contributes, with species evolving traits suited to their specific habitats, which in turn affects their distribution.
+Additionally, **resource availability**, including access to food, mates, and shelter, directly impacts fitness.

 ### **Dispersal**